 Except to the extent that a claim is already allowed pursuant to a final non-appealable order, the Debtor reserves the right to object to claims.
 Therefore, even if your claim is allowed for voting purposes, you may not be entitled to a distribution if an objection to your claim is later upheld.
 The procedures for resolving disputed claims are set forth in Article V of the Plan.

 H. Current and Historical Financial Conditions

-The identity and fair market value of the estate's assets are listed in Schedule B found in the Appendix.
-The valuations are based on the Debtor's books and records and depreciation and amortization schedules filed with the Debtor's tax returns.
+The identity and fair market value of the estate's assets are listed in Exhibit B.